shayantaherian/Reinforcement-Learning-CARLA/README.md

 Install the requirement `
 requirement.txt
 `
+#### CARLA Installation
+Download Carla you can just download the compiled version from [here](https://carla.org/).
+Note that it is reuiqred to download the stable version of the simulator

+## Taining

+First run the carla server  `CarlaUE4.sh ` from the save directory

-Run `
+Then run `
 python Main.py
 `
-#### CARLA Installation
-Download the Carla you can just download the compiled version from
+.To test the results run `
+python Test.py
+`